Nordstrom Anniversary Sale: Top Picks From Tory Burch

-The Nordstrom Anniversary Sale is in full swing, and things are selling out fast.
+The Nordstrom Anniversary Sale ends Sunday, August 30th, and things are selling out fast.
 Whether you're searching for cozy work-from-home outfits, new home decor, or some makeup for fall, there's something on sale for everyone.

 If you love Tory Burch, you're in luck!
 Today we're shopping the amazing deals on Tory Burch leather goods and accessories, which are perfect for fall.
 Known for their chic pieces featuring the designer's famous logo, this is the perfect time to invest in some new accessories to up your fall fashion game.
 Shop Tory Burch leather handbags, shoes, wallets, sunglasses and more at the Nordstrom Anniversary Sale.